Waterfalls (TLC song): Bette Midler version

-"Waterfalls" was recorded by singer and actress Bette Midler for her 2014 album It's The Girls!.
+"Waterfalls" was recorded by singer and actress Bette Midler for her fourteenth album, It's The Girls!
+(2014).
 The track was made into a ballad and has a much slower tempo and its production is stripped down with a piano and a soft drum beat echoing in the background.
 Midler's cover does not include the rap part of the song.